-- regular basis, including, but not limited to, student enrollment, student success, and Faculty workload. - 5.3 Health Specific Policies.
-The Academic and Health Affairs Committee shall consider, report on, and make recommendations to the Board of Regents regarding: - 5.31 Health related programs; - 5.32 Sam Houston State University College of Medicine (COM): - 5.321 Substantive aspects of policies and programs related to the academic and health philosophy and objectives of the COM; - 5.322 Matters relating to medical education; - 5.323 Proposed changes to the COM's mission statement; - 5.324 Bylaws and rules and regulations of the medical staff; concerning mechanisms and controls for the achievement and maintenance of high standards of professional practices in and at the hospital, clinic, or patient-care facility, provided the Committee shall have first counseled with the Vice Chancellor for Academic and Health Affairs and submitted such bylaws, rules, regulations and standards for legal review prior to implementation per the System Rules and Regulations; - 5.325 Matters affecting the library as well as the research, training and community service activities of the COM; - 5.326 Effect of System Policies and Rules and Regulations.
+- 5.2.1 Component Faculty Workload Policy.
+Each Component institution will develop a faculty workload policy for that Component consistent with general policies developed by the Texas Higher Education Coordinating Board and Texas Education Code 51.402.
+The policy will establish the faculty workload standards, provide guidelines for adjustments of workloads reflecting different kinds of instruction, and provide a schedule for awarding equivalent teaching load credit for the assignment of other academic duties. - 5.2.2 Academic Workload Monitor.
+Each Component president shall designate the individual who will monitor workloads, prepare and review appropriate workload reports, and submit the reports to the president for approval. - 5.2.3 Faculty Workload Reports.
+Within 30 days of the end of each academic year, the Vice Chancellor for Academic and Health Affairs will submit a report of faculty workloads to the Board as defined by Education Code 51.402(c). - 5.3 Other Reports.
+The Academic and Health Affairs Committee shall examine reports on the academic well-being of the Component Institutions on a regular basis, including, but not limited to, student enrollment, student success, and Faculty workload. - 5.4 Health Specific Policies.
+The Academic and Health Affairs Committee shall consider, report on, and make recommendations to the Board of Regents regarding: - 5.41 Health related programs; - 5.42 Sam Houston State University College of Medicine (COM): - 5.421 Substantive aspects of policies and programs related to the academic and health philosophy and objectives of the COM; - 5.422 Matters relating to medical education; - 5.423 Proposed changes to the COM's mission statement; - 5.424 Bylaws and rules and regulations of the medical staff; concerning mechanisms and controls for the achievement and maintenance of high standards of professional practices in and at the hospital, clinic, or patient-care facility, provided the Committee shall have first counseled with the Vice Chancellor for Academic and Health Affairs and submitted such bylaws, rules, regulations and standards for legal review prior to implementation per the System Rules and Regulations;

+- 5.425 Matters affecting the library as well as the research, training and community service activities of the COM; - 5.426 Effect of System Policies and Rules and Regulations.
 In the event of conflict between COM policies or the Rules and Regulations, the latter shall govern.
 By way of example and not limitation, capital improvement projects, acceptance of gifts, due process and other policies impacting faculty/staff and students, policies requiring review and approval of contracts, spending authority and audit matters shall remain subject to University and System policies and Rules and Regulations.